How do I rank first on Google?

 - We have invested not only in studies but also in continuous study and research, both theoretical and practical, in the subjects of Web Application Development and SEO - Search Engine Optimization.

-- We have built our online store with a custom platform.
+- We have built our eCommerce with a custom platform.
 This platform is 94% (!!)
 SEO-Friendly, fast (opening at 782 milliseconds), lightweight (front end and back end total 24MB) and we are constantly improving it.
 (If you want to see how SEO-friendly your website is, you can use an SEO checker tool.)

 - We have taken care of the correct design of our website.